zayanser/LUCKY-MD-XFORCE/README.md

   </a></br>

-## _☢️DEPLOY NOW YOUR NEW LUCKY MD XFORCE BOT IN YOUR LIKELY HOST CLOUD_
+## _DEPLOY NOW YOUR NEW LUCKY MD XFORCE BOT IN YOUR LIKELY HOST CLOUD_

 <div align="center">
   <table>